Instructions for Form 8802 (10/2024)

 • Are a U.S. citizen or green card holder; and

-• Are requesting certification only for Bangladesh, Bulgaria, Cyprus, Hungary, Iceland, India, Kazakhstan, Malta, New Zealand, Russia, South Africa, Sri Lanka, or Ukraine; and
+• Are requesting certification only for Bangladesh, Bulgaria, Cyprus, Iceland, India, Kazakhstan, Malta, New Zealand, Russia, South Africa, Sri Lanka, or Ukraine; and

 • The country for which you are requesting certification and your country of residence are not the same.